MinuraIddamalgoda/MinuraIddamalgoda/README.md

 My job title is technically "Software Engineer" but "doer of things via a computer" is a better description.
 I can't help but get stuck into all things analysis, dev, test, sys admin, and ops!

 ### 🔭 Currently working on:
-I'm finishing off the final semester of my degree, where I'll be studying; Computing Theory, Artificial Engineering, Operating Systems Principles, and Soft.
+I'm finishing off the final semester of my degree, where I'll be studying; Computing Theory, Artificial Intelligence, Operating Systems Principles, and Soft.
 Eng.
 Processes and Tools!
 So my personal projects will have to be put on the backburner as I (try to) balance work and uni.